RITlug/teleirc/docs/deploy-teleirc.rst

 **************

 On ArchLinux, see `teleirc-git <https://aur.archlinux.org/packages/teleirc-git/>`_ in the AUR.
-The AUR package uses the systemd method to deploy Teleirc.
+The AUR package uses the systemd method to deploy TeleIRC.
-Place Teleirc configuration files in the ``/usr/lib/teleirc/`` directory.
+Place TeleIRC configuration files in the ``/usr/lib/teleirc/`` directory.

 ******
 Docker
 ******

-Docker is another way to deploy Teleirc.
+Docker is another way to deploy TeleIRC.
 Dockerfiles and images are available in ``images/``.

 Which image do I choose?